 Probably you have hired employees to perform specific tasks in your organization.
 To ensure that your employees fulfill those duties as per your expectations, you need to know the exact responsibilities of your employees.
 This is why an employee work statement is useful.
-It is a document which states the tasks an employee is supposed to perform every day, and for an extended period.
+It is a document that states the tasks an employee is supposed to perform every day, and for an extended period.
 An employee work statement is not the same as employee job descriptions.
 A job description gives an outline of the overall work an employee is supposed to undertake whereas an employee work statement gives detailed duties and responsibilities of an employee.

 This statement ought to be well-written and professional.
 Here is a simple way of writing an Employee Work Statement.

-Outline employee’s duties and responsibilities before you hire.
+Outline employee’s duties and responsibilities before you hire

 When you know the tasks, the employees are expected to perform, writing a work statement will be easier.
 You should know the exact duties the employees will be expected to complete on a daily basis, and the period you’ll engage them.

-Specify the daily tasks and duties you expect your employees to complete.
+Specify the daily tasks and duties you expect your employees to complete

 Ensure that your statement is as accurate and specific as possible.
 For instance, if you are hiring a sales person, you may state the number of potential new customers the salesperson is expected to meet daily.

-List all the duties and responsibilities an Employee will be expected to Perform.
+List all the duties and responsibilities an Employee will be expected to Perform

 Be sure to list all the duties you expect your employees to perform, but always leave a room for additional jobs.
 The economy is dynamic and keeps changing and so is your business.
 Such changes may require you to be more aggressive.
 It is advisable to ensure that your employee statement gives you the freedom to make changes or increase roles as you may deem fit for your business.

-Make it Mandatory for your employees to sign the statement.
+Make it Mandatory for your employees to sign the statement

 You’ll also be required to sign the statement after the employees signs it.
 It ensures that you have a written agreement with your employees that they understand their duties and responsibilities.